 Next, let’s take the price of an average CT scanner.
-Based on the lbnmedical website, it would cost around 100,000 euros or 116,000 dollars for a typical CT scanner.
-Again, amortized over ten years we are talking approximately 1,200 dollars per month or 14,000 dollars per year.
+Based on information on the lbnmedical website, it would cost around 100,000 euros or 116,000 dollars for a typical CT scanner.
+Again, amortized over ten years, we are talking approximately 1,200 dollars per month or 14,000 dollars per year.
 However, that is not the only significant expense for the MRI and CT scanner.
 You need a service contract.
 That service contract goes for around another 100,000 dollars per year per machine based on the blockimaging website.

 Next, let’s look into the price of an average mammography unit.
 That would cost somewhere in the realm of 250,000 dollars (or 30,000 dollars per year) if we use the data from tractmanager with a service contract costing around 50,000 dollars per year.

 Also, we need an x-ray unit.
-That would be around 100,000 for a digital machine according to the blockimaging website(or 12,000 dollars per year).
+That would be around 100,000 for a digital machine, according to the blockimaging website(or 12,000 dollars per year).
 Finally, let’s say service would cost another 50,000 dollars per year.